 Clinical Evaluation

-A thorough assessment is essential to determine the cause of night sweats in chemotherapy patients.
+To determine the cause of night sweats in chemotherapy patients, a thorough assessment is essential.
 Key steps include:

 When to Seek Immediate Medical Attention